Where to stay in Devon by Sawday's

-We carefully inspect our places to stay in Devon, looking for the ones that give you a real experience of living there, from a self-catering apartment right on Saunton Sands, to an old rectory hotel with tracks to hidden coves and a craft-ale inn at the heart of an artsy city centre.
+We carefully inspect our places to stay in Devon, looking for the ones that give you a real experience of living there, from a holiday cottage right on Saunton Sands, to an old rectory hotel with tracks to hidden coves and a craft-ale inn at the heart of an artsy city centre.

-Choose from self-catering houses in various Areas of Outstanding Natural Beauty, bed and breakfasts on the beach,
+Choose from holiday cottages in various Areas of Outstanding Natural Beauty, bed and breakfasts on the beach,

 quirky hotels in local villages, and inns with delicious and hearty pub grub.